THE JOURNAL

 The super shoe

-This is what we all came here for: super shoes.
 The clue is in the name with this one, shoes that when worn make you feel super.
 But how?
-Well, super shoes can be determined in a number of ways, most commonly with the inclusion of a full-length carbon plate that not only propels its wearer further, but does a lot of the groundwork for them, too.
-This year, World Athletics will be introducing regulations which limit the height of the shoe stack to 40mm, but if you’re reading this as an amateur running, it doesn’t make a blind bit of difference.
+Well, super shoes can be determined in a number of ways, most commonly with the inclusion of a full-length carbon plate that not only propels its wearer forward, but does a lot of the groundwork for them, too.
+Last year, World Athletics introduced regulations limiting the height of the shoe stack to 40mm for road races, but if you’re reading this as an amateur runner, it doesn’t make a blind bit of difference.

 “For race shoes, I’d say the more aggressive, the better,” Parsons says.
 “I want to be running at my highest potential for as long and as efficiently as possible.
-I want tons of cushioning, carbon plate and white colour, which give me a feeling of having light feet, and look good while doing it.”
+I want tons of cushioning, carbon plate and [to] look good while doing it.”

 The stability shoe

-A stability shoe is a little more structured and rigid than other styles and designed to better support the inside of the foot.
-It’s a big deal for runners who overpronate (which means when the arch of the foot collapses excessively downward or inward) and while it usually may not be the most design-forward or fastest silhouette out there, it’s certainly one of the most comfortable.
-Brands such as Hoka One One and ASICS are renowned for their stabiliity shoes.
+A stability shoe is a little more structured and rigid than other styles.
+It is designed to better support the inside of the foot.
+It’s a big deal for runners who overpronate, which means when the arch of the foot collapses excessively downward or inward, and while it usually may not be the most design-forward or fastest silhouette out there, it’s certainly one of the most comfortable.
+Brands such as Hoka and ASICS are renowned for their stability shoes.

 Cushioning